mooxphp/moox/packages/builder/DEVLOG.md

 ## Tasks

-### Sections (CURRENTLY WIP)

-Current issues with section implementation:

-1. ✓ Code Generation Format

-    - [x] Generated code is now properly formatted line by line
-    - [x] Pint can handle the formatting

-2. ✓ Section Structure

-    - [x] Taxonomy section appears only once
-    - [x] Taxonomy in meta grid with actions
-    - [x] Array brackets fixed for taxonomy fields
-    - [x] Sections in correct grids based on meta flag

-3. Page Actions

-    - [ ] Page generators need section-based API implementation
-    - [ ] Add section support to AbstractPageGenerator
-    - [ ] Update page templates to handle sections
-    - [ ] Review action placement in templates:
-        - ListPage: getHeaderActions()
-        - ViewPage: getHeaderActions()
-        - CreatePage: getHeaderActions()
-        - EditPage: getHeaderActions()

-4. Section Order

-    - [ ] Order determined by preset block order
-    - [ ] Individual blocks can suggest order but preset has final say
-    - [ ] No need for explicit order in simple blocks

-5. Section Headers
-    - [ ] Empty section name for actions (currently shows 'resource_actions')
-    - [ ] Consistent capitalization (e.g., 'Address' vs 'address')
-    - [ ] Option to hide section header entirely

-Next steps:

-1. Implement section support in AbstractPageGenerator
-2. Update page templates for section handling
-3. Review section ordering approach
-4. Implement flexible section headers
+### General (WIP)

+From publishable item we learn that TitleWithSlug should implement it's own section, it currently seems to add a comma, why?
+Another issue is that the List page is missing the eloquent builder use statement, why?
+After fixing that, the list page has other issues too.
+Tabs are not generated from the Publish block, should overwrite Tabs block

+We need to document the new section API and section classes.

+And we need to fix the issue with the FullItem, maybe we need a new way to handle relations like author, user, etc.
+Failed to create entity: SQLSTATE[HY000]: General error: 1824 Failed to open the referenced table 'authors' (Connection: mysql, SQL: alter table `preview_preview_full_items` add constraint `preview_preview_full_items_author_id_foreign` foreign key (`author_id`) references `authors` (`id`) on delete cascade)

 ### Entity

 -   [WIP] We currently work on generating Presets in Preview Context and optimize the generated resources
-    -   [WIP] PreviewSimItem is working like a charm including filters and bulk actions
+    -   [WIP] PreviewSimItem is working like a charm including actions, filters, bulk actions and taxonomies
-        -   [WIP] Need to generate Taxonomy and Relations partials, may already work partially
-            -   [WIP] Taxonomy block needs to be finished.
-Does not show the taxonomy fields in form or table
-                -   [ ] Config is generated with wrong class names and wrong table names, I prepared the SimpleItemPreset for that, so all information needed should be used from there
-                -   [ ] Resource is hardcoded with comment, that is maybe fixed in the Taxonomy block, see comment there
+        -   [ ] Delete does not delete the record
+        -   [ ] Status field is not working as expected, completely weird behavior
+        -   [ ] Uniqueness is not implemented or not used?
-                -   [ ] Now taxonomies should be shown, just columns andfilters are missing
+        -   [ ] Taxonomies needs to be tested, TaxonomyInPages has issues
+        -   [ ] Page / AbstractPage generators need section-based API implementation?
         -   [ ] Relations needs
             -   [ ] to be implemented first, because relations is a bit different to taxonomies
             -   [ ] to be generated in the Resource
             -   [ ] to be generated in the Config
-        -   [ ] Polish Simple Resource with a filterable date field, maybe add a status field too
-    -   [ ] PreviewPubItem
+    -   [WIP] PreviewPubItem
         -   [ ] We need to bring this on the Simple Item level first
+            -   [ ] Tabs needs to be implemented and should replace the simple tabs
+            -   [ ] Taxonomies needs to be tested, TaxonomyInPages has issues
+            -   [ ] TitleWithSlug should implement it's own section
+            -   [ ] Relations
-        -   [ ] We need to add Tabs and Taxonomies here
+            -   [ ] Actions need to work as expected
         -   [ ] We need to work on the publish feature with custom actions, see https://youtu.be/bjv_RiBUtNs?si=cellheQYyxhiHxRg&t=167
         -   [ ] Then we need to implement the relation feature
-    -   [ ] PreviewFullItem
+    -   [WIP] PreviewFullItem
         -   [ ] We need to bring this on the Publish Item level first
         -   [ ] We need to work on all existing blocks and generate theme here
         -   [ ] Maybe add the three widgets here, needs wiget-generator and template?